smashedtoatoms/aws-sdk-lisp/README.md

 This is a fork of [aws-sdk-lisp](https://github.com/pokepay/aws-sdk-lisp).
 I have pulled in the latest aws-sdk specs as of 3.12.2021 and made some other updates.
-I've changed the build process a bit and I don't want to force those changes on anyone, so I am going to rename this fork and see where it goes.
+I've also changed the build process a bit.
+I don't want to force those changes on others, so I am going to rename this fork and see what direction it goes.

+Please see the issues list if you're wondering where the focus is right now.
 I am likely going to make more changes, so consider this Alpha.
-See issues for known issues on which I am currently working.

 ## Usage